David Cory is a husband and father. He is a DIY / small scale homesteader enthusiast.

 When it's dry outside and water is at a premium, it's a great feeling to know that right around the corner of your house is a large supply of water for your plants.
-As an added bonus, you can reduce your water bill by using rain water in the garden via a rain barrel like the one below.
+As an added bonus, you can reduce your water bill by using rain water in the garden via a rain barrel.

 - Like composting, using a rain barrel is ecologically friendly.
 Rain barrels reduce the amount of water that must be treated and sent to your house.